 The more digging I did, the more concerned I became!

 We are bombarded with thousands of toxins on a daily basis.
 I am not only talking toxic stuff in the water and air but in the foods, we eat and are considered a safe part of our standard diet.
 The food we give our children every day!

 We may not be able to eliminate ALL of these bad substances, but we CAN limit our exposure and we CAN clean up our diet so that our body can do its job getting rid of them.
 We get into trouble because not only are toxic chemicals everywhere, but our diets have hampered the ability of the body to effectively get rid of them.

 The scary part is that we do now know exactly how these substances affect our bodies in the long run.

-Furthermore, the effects of these chemical are VERY hard to determine.
+Furthermore, the effects of these chemicals are VERY hard to determine.
 We do know, that harmful substances are often deemed “safe” by the people testing them.
 These testing agencies are often the same companies benefiting from the substances being used.

 Some of these chemicals are used are deemed “safe” only because no harmful side effects have been detected.
-And other times, they are known to cause problems, but have not been significant enough to ban here in the US.
+And other times, they are known to cause problems but have not been significant enough to ban here in the US.

 What has changed?

 Our incredible body is able to react to invading toxins quite effectively.
-From molds, parasites, viruses to chemicals, we have a built in system that tried to rid our body of invading substances.
+From molds, parasites, viruses to chemicals, we have a built-in system that tried to rid our body of invading substances.
 The stuff that should not be there.
 The problem is, that we now have 30-50 thousand more chemicals in our bodies than our grandparents did.

 These toxins are in the air, water, refined foods (especially in bad fats and GMO foods), prescription drugs, and everyday products.
 We now have endocrine disruptors, and heavy metals (Aluminum, lead, copper, mercury), in addition to biotoxins, such as parasites and mold.